 If are setting up payment forms with recurring checkouts with delayed starts (for example, there is a trial period), you can choose whether you’d like the upfront amount to be charged as soon as the payer checks out or when the recurring plan starts.

-Shoot us an email if you have any questions about these new features.
+Send us an email at firstname.lastname@example.org if you have any questions about these new features.